Are your Coaching Relationships Successful?

 So how do you know if the coaching relationship is successful?
 At the end of the road, there is only one way to tell: results.

 - Take the time to get to know the person, put in effort into understanding them, and be fully present when they talk to you.

-- Be an open book, always transparent about your goals and objectives, who you are as a person, a manager, and a coach, and earn their trust.
+- Be honest, always transparent about your goals and objectives, who you are as a person, a manager, and a coach, and earn their trust.

 - Do what it takes to keep that trust as it is the key to your success with that person.